rustyeddy/moni/README.md

-# Crawl the Website Babby Sitter
+# Moni the Website Babby Sitter

-Crawl is a light weight website babby sitter.
+Moni is a light weight, self contianed (single executable) website walker and tracker of things connected to a network.  moni is a single executable that is small and really fast, because it was written with go it is also really cool. :)

+Moni has no external dependencies, you can just run the executable, feed it resources to watch and let _moni_ go aboud doing her thing.

+## REST API

+Moni has been built as an API first, with _clients_ for the command line and WebUI are clients of the API.
+REST is currently up and running, with ~hopes~ plans for _websocket_ and _graph api_ lurking just over the horizon.

+Moni is also extensible, that is moni can indeed make use of external functionality for storage, caching and persistence, logging facilities.
+More on this topic later ...

+> Moni depends heavily on the  excellent _Go package_
+> [**colly**](http://gocolly.io) to do the actual fetch and parse of
+> the HTML pages.

 It constantly monitors your website(s) for both reliability and performance.
 Crawl is written go (very small and fast) as a single executable with no required external dependencies (just copy the program and use it.)

-Crawl uses the excellent _Go package_[colly](http://gocolly.io) to do most of the hard work.

 ## How to Use